matteocrippa/awesome-swift/README.md

 * [Device](https://github.com/Ekhoo/Device) - Light weight tool for detecting the current device and screen size written in swift.
 * [Device.swift](https://github.com/schickling/Device.swift) - Super-lightweight library to detect used device.
 * [Dollar](https://github.com/ankurp/Dollar.swift) - a lib similar to Lo-Dash or Underscore in Javascript.
+* [EVURLCache](https://github.com/evermeer/EVURLCache) - if you want to make your app still works when it's offline.
 * [ExSwift](https://github.com/pNre/ExSwift) - a set of Swift extensions for standard types and classes.
 * [EZSwiftExtensions](https://github.com/goktugyil/EZSwiftExtensions) - :smirk: How Swift standard types and classes were supposed to work.
 * [Focus](https://github.com/typelift/Focus) - an Optics library for Swift (where Optics includes Lens, Prisms, and Isos) that is inspired by Haskell's Lens library.